EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 In this statement, the action of reading the file is not actually performed.
 The file will be read only when the request is done and send as a direct data stream.

-Define the request URL by adding the file bucket ID to the `files` end point and define the request header:
+Define the request URL by adding the file bucket identifier to the `files` end point and define the request header:

 ```python
 >>> url = 'https://trng-b2share.eudat.eu/api/files/' + filebucketid